-5 Civilian and military service cannot be combined to meet the vesting requirements.
+&lt;sup>5 Civilian and military service cannot be combined to meet the vesting requirements.

-By IRS regulation, each calendar quarter the Agency must identify any participant loan that is in default.
+By Internal Revenue Service (IRS) regulation, each calendar quarter the Agency must identify any participant loan that is in default.
 The participant then has until the end of the following calendar quarter to pay the overdue amount.
 If not paid, a taxable distribution of the unpaid loan balance, plus accrued interest, is reported to the IRS and the loan is closed.
 Taxable loan distributions also occur when a participant separates from service and does not repay the loan in full or make payments to pay an outstanding loan balance.
 Participants should refer to the booklet, Loans, for more information.

 Payment of Benefits- After leaving service, participants may leave their money in the TSP.
-If they choose to withdraw their money, they may elect payment in the form of a partial withdrawal or total withdrawal.
-They may choose payment as a single withdrawal, a series of installment payments, or a life annuity.
+If they choose to withdraw their money, their options are installment payments (monthly, quarterly, or annually), a partial distribution of a specified amount, an annuity purchase, or a total withdrawal.
+The distribution can combine options.
 Participants may choose to combine any two or all three of the available withdrawal options.
 Participants should refer to the booklet, Distributions, for more complete information.